Alternate states and intermingledness in complex high-dimensional systems: Introduction

-For this reason it is important to study multistability in detail for sufficiently realistic mathematical models.
+It is therefore important to study alternate states in detail for sufficiently realistic mathematical models.
 Substantial theoretical work exists, albeit focused on relatively simple, low dimensional models, see e.g., a recent focus issue and references therein~\cite{Feudel2018MultistabilityTippingMathematics}.
 Most real world systems, however, are inherently complex, infinitely- or extremely high-dimensional, and often heterotypic.
 Indeed, there has been a surge over the last years on simulations showcasing multistability in spatiotemporal climate models of varying degrees of complexity.
-Examples include simulating co-existing vigorous and collapsed states of the Atlantic meridional overturning circulation~\cite{Lohmann2021, Romanou2023, Lohmann2024AMOCMultistability, VWE24, DRI25, Boerner2025}, alternative states of ice covered Earth-like planets, such as snowball or waterbelt~\cite{wolf2017constraints, Brunetti2019, Margazoglou2021, Braun2022, Ragon2022, deitrick2023functionality}, alternative circulation and atmospheric flow patterns~\cite{Herbert2020, Sergeev2022, Hamilton2023}, and atmospheric dynamical regimes of exoplanets~\cite{carone2015connecting, haqq2018demarcating, zhang2020atmospheric, komacek2025limited}, among others.
+Examples include simulating co-existing vigorous and collapsed states of the Atlantic meridional overturning circulation~\cite{Lohmann2021, Romanou2023, Lohmann2024AMOCMultistability, VWE24, DRI25, Boerner2025}, alternative states of ice covered Earth-like planets, such as snowball or waterbelt~\cite{wolf2017constraints, Brunetti2019, Margazoglou2021, Braun2022, Ragon2022, deitrick2023functionality}, alternative circulation and atmospheric flow patterns~\cite{Herbert2020, Simonnet2021, Sergeev2022, Hamilton2023}, ice sheet modelling~\cite{Andernach2026}, cloud regimes in large eddy simulations~\cite{Schneider2019}, and atmospheric dynamical regimes of exoplanets~\cite{carone2015connecting, haqq2018demarcating, zhang2020atmospheric, komacek2025limited}, among others.

-The identification of multistability in the aforementioned high-dimensional simulations involves substantial subjective judgement: the authors make a best-judgment decision of when the system has stabilized to alternative steady states, (which we will call \emph{attractors}~\cite{Datseris2022NonlinearDynamicsJulia} in the following), using only a couple of representative simulations.
+The identification of alternate states in the aforementioned high-dimensional simulations involves substantial subjective judgement: the authors make a best-judgment decision of when the system has stabilized to alternative steady states, (which we will call \emph{attractors}~\cite{Datseris2022NonlinearDynamicsJulia} in the following), using only a couple of representative simulations.
 Beyond the lack of rigour, there are some meaningful limitations with this approach: it isn't reproducible, nor transferable to different parameters let alone different models, which is crucial for model intercomparison studies.